AdityaCoppisetti/robotic-arm/journal.md

 and then one would be for the calibration , i want to do the auto calibration in the software however i do want the option to have a manual button , plus glossy keycaps would go so hard .

 and then the 2 buttons could be used to go up and down on the menu and then long press on a button could be used for selecting something

+also i dont want to have to externally power the raspberry 2w as i dont want the hassle of using all the plugs i have , i could howver fix this problem with a extension chord, i would like to make it so its not a mess of wires